-Sadrist Militias and Their Offshoots
+Iran-Backed Militias and Their Offshoots

-Several of the Iran-backed militias are offshoots of the "Mahdi Army" militia that the junior Shiite cleric Moqtada Al Sadr formed in 2004 to combat the U.S. military presence in Iraq.
+Some Iran-backed militias are offshoots of the "Mahdi Army" militia that Shiite cleric Moqtada Al Sadr formed in 2004 to combat the U.S. military presence in Iraq.
 As the U.S. intervention in Iraq ended in 2011, the Mahdi Army evolved into a social services network but, in response to the Islamic State offensive in 2014, it reorganized as the "Salaam (Peace) Brigade," with about 15,000 fighters.